-Fund financial statements are generally presented on a modified accrual basis, using the current financial resources measurement focus, and report expenditures rather than expenses as used in the government-wide financial statements.
-Fund financial reports provide detailed information about the District's major funds.
+Fund financial statements are generally presented on a modified accrual basis, using the current financial resources measurement focus, and report expenditures rather than expenses as used in the government-wide Fund financial reports provide financial statements. detailed information about the District's major funds.
 The District uses many funds to account for a multitude of financial transactions.
 However, these fund financial statements focus on the District's most significant funds.
-The District's major governmental funds are the General Fund, the Certificates of Participation (COP) Series Debt Service Fund, District Bonds, Local Millage Capital Improvement Fund, and Other Capital Projects Fund.
-Data from the other nine governmental funds are combined into a single, aggregated presentation.
+The District's major governmental funds are the General Fund, the Certificates of Participation (COP) Series Debt Service Fund, ARRA Economic Stimulus Debt Service Fund, District Bonds, Local Millage Capital Improvement Fund, and Other Capital Projects Fund.
+Data from the other eight governmental funds are combined into a single, aggregated presentation.
 Individual fund data for each of these non-major governmental funds is provided in the form of combining statements.